Fintech Investors

 These investors have a track record of investing in innovative fintech startups, and choosing the right one could potentially see your startup grow and succeed.

-Fintech investors are looking for growth and a path to profitability
+FinTech investors are looking for growth and a path to profitability

 Fintech investors take their investments seriously and require that startups meet certain criteria before investing.
 Firstly, the team behind the startup should be knowledgeable and experienced in their area of expertise.
 The business model should be clear and innovative with a competitive advantage.